distribution/distribution/docs/storage-drivers/swift.md

       no
     </td>
     <td>
-      Specify the OpenStack Auth's version,for example <code>3</code>.
+      Specify the OpenStack Auth's version, for example <code>3</code>.
 By default the driver autodetects the auth's version from the AuthURL.
     </td>
   </tr>
   <tr>